A simple and invigorating cinnamon tea that can be served cold over ice or in a hot mug as a soothing remedy for colds.

 - Let the pressure release naturally (takes about 20 minutes)

 - Remove the cinnamon sticks.
-Enjoy the hot tea immediately, or store the tea in the refrigerator for up to 5 days.Â
+Enjoy the hot tea immediately, or store the tea in the refrigerator for up to 5 days.

 Notes

-You can combine cinnamon stick tea with other types of tea by adding 2 tea bags to the water before brewing.
-An herbal tea like chamomile or caffeinated tea like black tea are both good.Â
+You can combine cinnamon stick tea with other types of tea by adding 2 tea bags to the hot water after brewing the cinnamon tea.
+An herbal tea like chamomile or caffeinated tea like black tea are both good.
+Let the tea bags steep for about 4 minutes.

 Angelee